-Employees must advise their immediate supervisors and department directors, prior to working, whenever they are using prescription or non-prescription drugs which might otherwise impact or impair their ability to perform job tasks assigned them, including - and especially - the operation of equipment or vehicle.
+Employees must advise their immediate supervisors and Department Directors, prior to working, whenever they are using prescription or non-prescription drugs which might otherwise impact or impair their ability to perform job tasks assigned them, including - and especially - the operation of equipment or vehicle.
 The City may require the employee to provide medical information about such prescribed drug and/or the employee's condition or ability to perform the required functions of his/her job assignment to ensure a safe and adequate work environment for the employee and others including members of the public.

-Question concerning this policy or its administration should be directed to the Assistant City Manager Director of Administrative Services through the employee's department director.
+Question concerning this policy or its administration should be directed to the Assistant City Manager through the employee's Department Director.